-- Increase professional learning activities relevant to the college's academic and student services initiatives. - Increase retention and engagement of part-time/adjunct faculty through professional learning. - Increase retention and engagement of faculty of color through intentional efforts including but not limited to establishing/increasing/maintaining affinity groups, mentoring programs, and other retention efforts. - Increasing student success and completion through faculty professional learning. - Increase/maintain peer coaching and/or mentoring programs. - Increase/maintain staff orientation and/or onboarding programs, instilling the colleges' value of diversity, equity, and inclusion through cultural competence training. - Enhance innovative instructional methodologies to create inclusive, culturally responsive environments that support the success of all learners. - Purchase new instructional materials or equipment that supports professional growth aligned to college goals.
+- Increase professional learning activities relevant to the college's academic and student services initiatives. - Increase retention and engagement of part-time/adjunct faculty through professional learning. - Increase retention and engagement of faculty through intentional efforts including but not limited to establishing/increasing/maintaining affinity groups, mentoring programs, peer coaching and other retention efforts. - Increasing student success and completion through faculty professional learning. - Increase/maintain staff orientation and/or onboarding programs. - Enhance innovative instructional methodologies to create inclusive and accessible learning environments that support the success of all learners. - Purchase new instructional materials or equipment that supports professional growth aligned to college goals.